rwarbelow/cta-hs-event/README.md

-# CTA High School Outreach Event

-### Details

-Location: CSU Denver Center, 475 17th St, Suite 300, Denver, CO
-Date: Friday, July 14
-Time: Setup at 8am, Class #1 from 9am - 10:30am and Class #2 from 10:45am - 12:15pm

-### Intro

-* Staff + TA Intros
-* What is coding?
-* What can you do with code?

-### Setup

-1) Sign up for GH account and verify email address
-2) Make a GH repo called username.github.io with a README (don't forget this part!)
-3) Add a new file `index.html` with "Hello, World!" inside (no HTML).
-4) Click on "Settings" and scroll to GH pages.
-Select "Master" and click "Save".
-5) Refresh the page until the link turns green, then click on it.
-Tada!
-This is a link you can share with your family, and we'll build out the rest of the page today.
+# Raw Femme "Code Like a Girl" Event

 ### Creating a Header with Codepen

-1) In another tab, go to codepen.io and click "Create" in upper right-hand corner and select "New Pen".
-Explain to students that Codepen will be our "draft" area where we figure out what looks good, then once we have it, we'll add it over in Github.
+1) Go to codepen.io and click "Create" in upper right-hand corner and select "New Pen".
+Explain to students that Codepen will be our "draft" area where we figure out what looks good.
 2) Type `doc-tab` in HTML which will generate the basic HTML: this bit of code that will tell our browser (Chrome/Firefox) that we are writing an HTML document in addition to creating the spaces for us to write our code.
 3) Ask students: What do you notice about the code here? angle brackets, opening and closing tags, etc.
 4) Look at <body> tag: this is where we will put all of the content for our website.